Quantinuum/tket-extension-template/TEMPLATE_INSTRUCTIONS.md

 Setup a [codspeed.io](https://codspeed.io) project and add a `CODSPEED_TOKEN` secret to the repository.
 The CI should take care of uploading the benchmark results to codspeed.io.

+#### Release automation

+You can let automation handle the CHANGELOG generation, version bumping, and package publishing for you (for both Rust and Python libraries).

+Re-enable the triggers in [`release-plz.yml`](.github/workflows/release-plz.yml) and [`release-please.yml`](.github/workflows/release-please.yml) if you want to use it.
+You'll need to create the library in crates.io or PyPI initially before the automation can push to them.

 ## Structure of the repository

 The repository is a workspace with two members: